twrecked/hass-aarlo/info.md

 ## Features

-Aarlo provides:
+It provides:

-- Access to cameras, base stations, sirens, doorbells and lights.
+- Acces to cameras, base stations, sirens, doorbells and lights.
 - Asynchronous, almost immediate, notification of motion and sound events.
 - Ability to view library recordings, take snapshots and direct stream from cameras.
 - Tracking of environmental stats from certain base station types.
 - Special switches to trip alarms and take snapshots from cameras.
 - Enhanced state notifications.
-- Media player support for select devices.

 There is also a resource [`aarlo-glance`](https://github.com/twrecked/lovelace-hass-aarlo) which is based on `picture-glance` but tailored for the Arlo component.